Day 1: ARRIVE IN PARIS, FRANCE.

 Day 2: PARIS.

 Known as one of the world's most romantic and lively cities, Paris delights the senses.
-Your included CITY SIGHTSEEING TOUR shows you magnificent must-see sights, such as Notre Dame Cathedral, the Louvre Museum with its glass pyramid as a contrast to its ancient architecture, the commemorative Arc de Triomphe, and the Eiffel Tower.
-In your free time, stroll down the Champs-Elysees with lavish cafes, or perhaps visit the Louvre or Montmartre with its gleaming white Sacre Cur Basilica and bevy of artists on Place du Tertre.
+Your INCLUDED CITY SIGHTSEEING shows you magnificent must-see sights, such as Notre Dame Cathedral, the unique Louvre Museum with its glass pyramid as a contrast to its ancient architecture, the commemorative Arc de Triomphe, and the Eiffel Tower.
+In your free time, stroll down the Champs-Elysees with its lavish cafes, or perhaps visit the world-famous Louvre or Montmartre with its gleaming white Sacre Cur Basilica and bevy of artists on Place du Tertre.
 (B)

 Day 3: PARIS-REMICH, LUXEMBOURG (EMBARKATION).

 This morning, board a HIGH-SPEED TRAIN for a swift and comfortable journey to Metz or Luxembourg City.
 Continue to Remich in the Grand Duchy of Luxembourg, where your river cruise vessel is docked on the Moselle River.
 Before dinner, meet your crew at a welcome reception.
 The Moselle River is some 502 kilometres long (312 miles) long, rising in the Vosges Mountains of northeastern France and entering Germany at Trier.
 (B,D)

 Day 4: TRIER, GERMANY.